zhpinkman/event-extraction/README.md

 # event extraction NLP

-The task of event extraction and news clustering is done in this repository using simple clusetering algorithms and news-api.
+The task of event extraction and news clustering is done in this repository using simple clustering algorithms and news-api.